short-pixel-optimizer/regenerate-thumbnails-advanced-rewrite/readme.txt

 == Changelog ==

-= 2.2-DEV06 =
+= 2.2.0 =

-* Fixes for WP5.3 and scaled images
+Release date: 9th March 2020
+* Reworked and improved the process interface
 * Option in media library to regenerate just one image
 * Will check for post_mime_type in posts and fix it when it's empty.
-* Reworked and improved the process interface
 * Cookie-based processing removed, now keeps progress as a server setting
 * Internal processes optimized.
+* Fixed - WordPress 5.3 image handling and scaled images
+* Fixed - Metadata not being removed in some cases when "Delete Leftover Image Metadata" is checked.
 * Fixed - Logger doesn't call wp_upload_dir when not debugging

 = 2.1.0 =